The Italian Renaissance: A Brief Guide

 Where and When

 The Renaissance started in Italy, specifically in the intellectual center of Florence.
 Then, it spread throughout western Europe in various forms.
-After earlier precursors, the Italian Reniassance properly began in the 1400s and reached its apex in the first half of the 1500s.
+After earlier precursors, the Italian Reniassance properly began in the 15th century and reached its apex in the first half of the 16th century.

 Key Artists and Artworks